 The Provider Directory AetnaRetireePlans.com lists our current network providers and durable medical equipment suppliers.
+You are a member of our plan through our extended service area (ESA) feature.
+Aetna Medicare may or may not have a provider network where you live.
 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.

-As a member of our plan, you can choose to get care from out-of-network providers.
-Our plan will cover services from either in-network or out-of-network providers, as long as the services are covered benefits and medically necessary.
-However, if you use an out-of-network provider, your share of the costs for your covered services may be higher.
+As a member of our plan, you may use network providers or out-of-network providers for all covered medical services at the same member cost-sharing amount.
+Our plan will cover services from either in-network or out-of-network providers as long as the services are covered benefits and medically necessary.
 Go to Chapter 3 for more specific information.